cbkerr/signac-docs/docs/source/flow-project.rst

         Project().main()

 We can define both *pre* and *post* conditions, which allow us to define arbitrary workflows as an acyclic graph.
 A operation is only executed if **all** pre-conditions are met, and at *at least one* post-condition is not met.
-In addition, groups from :py:func:`~flow.FlowProject.make_group` will submit all operations in the group and check all *pre* and *post* conditions of each operation, then run the operations in designed scheduler.
+In addition, `group` function from :py:func:`~flow.FlowProject.make_group` will submit all operations in the group and check all *pre* and *post* conditions of each operation, then run the operations in designed scheduler. :py:func:~flow.FlowProject.pre.after(group name)` will give the *pre* conditions for the whole group.

 .. tip::